pantheon-systems/documentation/source/content/mu-plugin.md

 ## See Also

-This page intends to introduce the concept of using an MU-plugin for applying actions or filters for a site.
-For Site-specific or Environment-specific context, see these other documentation pages:
+This page introduces the concept of using an MU-plugin for applying actions or filters for a site.
+For site-specific or environment-specific context, see the following pages:

 - [Configuring wp-config.php](/guides/php/wp-config-php)
 - [Environment-Specific Configuration for WordPress Sites](/guides/environment-configuration/environment-specific-config)